StolenTakumina/landing-page-vite/README.md

-# landing-page
+# Recruitment Task

+Landing page of StockX shop.
-This template should help get you started developing with Vue 3 in Vite.
+Developed with Vue 3 in Vite, scss and vuex store.

 ## Recommended IDE Setup